 Aneurysm of the mitral-aortic intervalvular fibrosa (MAIF) is an exceptionally rare but a potentially catastrophic complication, commonly following aortic valve endocarditis.
 We present a 24-year-old male presenting with acute onset dyspnea secondary to MAIF aneurysm rupturing into a left atrium causing large shunt which was diagnosed on echocardiography.
 The MAIF aneurysm in the absence of infective endocarditis rupturing into left atrium is extremely rare.

 How to cite this article: Moorthy N, Kumar S, Tewari S, Kapoor A, Sinha N. Mitral-aortic intervalvular fibrosa aneurysm with rupture into left atrium: An uncommon cause of acute dyspnea.
 Heart Views 2012;13:13-5

 How to cite this URL: Moorthy N, Kumar S, Tewari S, Kapoor A, Sinha N. Mitral-aortic intervalvular fibrosa aneurysm with rupture into left atrium: An uncommon cause of acute dyspnea.
 Heart Views [serial online] 2012 [cited 2021 Oct 27];13:13-5.
-Available from: http://www.heartviews.org/text.asp?2012/13/1/13/96662
+Available from: https://www.heartviews.org/text.asp?2012/13/1/13/96662

 Pseudoaneurysm of the mitral-aortic fibrosa (PMAF) or intervalvular fibrosa is an uncommon condition, consisting of a pulsatile cavity in the mitral-aortic junction communicating with the left ventricular outflow tract (LVOT).
 The most frequent cause is aortic valve endocarditis, particularly in prosthetic valves.
 [1,2] When intervalvular fibrosa pseudoaneurysm communicates to both the left ventricle (LV) and left atrium (LA), eccentric jet flow from the anterior to posterior mitral annulus may occur during systole and mimic mitral regurgitation due to perforation in the anterior leaflet.